 TeenTech is a not-for-profit Community Interest Company founded in 2008 by Maggie Philbin and Chris Dodson to help young people understand the real opportunities available in the contemporary STEM workplace and engender some excitement about technology and entrepreneurship.

-21st March 2019 – STEM Day – Robots
+19th March 2020– STEM Day – Robots

-27th November 2018 – STEM Day – Rockets
+5th December 2019 – STEM Day – Rockets

-17th January 2019 – Options Day.
+19th March 2020 – Options Day.

-All 3 local colleges as well as local training providers and universities are invited in to speak to Year 9 on a carousel about their future options post- 16.
+All 3 local colleges, as well as local training providers and universities, are invited in to speak to Year 9 on a carousel about their future options post- 16.
 In the afternoon students will be involved in a careers speed networking event where they will spend time talking to a range of employers and educational providers.

 Year 9 students also receive information on options through an assembly as well as an Options Evening is provided where Academy staff and colleges are available to speak to.

-On top of this throughout the academic year, Year 9 will have a 50 minute lesson each week which is based around Character Education.
+On top of this throughout the academic year, Year 9 will have a 50-minute lesson each week which is based around Character Education.
 This will involve a set number of sessions around Careers.
-In these sessions the following will be covered:
+In these sessions, the following will be covered:

 - Rights to work

 - laws regarding hours of work and other rights and responsibilities

 - Recognise their value to future employability